PedroS11/shaman-king-episode-bot/README.md

 ## Notes
 ### Install docker-compose on an unix system so that it supports docker-compose version: "3.9"

-For the docker-compose be able to run, follow these steps https://stackoverflow.com/a/74119920/9661304
+For the docker-compose to be able to run, follow these steps https://stackoverflow.com/a/74119920/9661304

 ## License